 How to Make nkwobi, one of the Nigerian’s most popular evening meals.

-In case you know nothing about the Nigerian kitchen project, here is a link to my subscription page, Become a member of the kitchen, scroll down to find the Newsletter op-in-form
+In case you know nothing about the Nigerian kitchen project, here is a link to my subscription page, become a member of the kitchen, scroll down to find the Newsletter op-in-form

-The likes of squirrel, grass cutter, rabbit and even antelopes could be used to make nkwobi but along the line people starting experimenting with domestic animals and even poultry birds.
+The likes of squirrel, grass cutter, rabbit and even antelopes could be used to make nkwobi.
+Along the line, however, people starting experimenting with domestic animals and even poultry birds.

-It is Igbo delicacy that is made with different kinds of meats, in a little while you will read all the processes involved in making it and why it is very popular within the eastern part of Nigeria.
+It is Igbo delicacy that is made with different kinds of meats, in a little while you will read all the processes involved in making it and why it is very popular in the eastern part of Nigeria.

 Although you can use pepper to your taste.
-The last recipe I ate was made with chicken, but like I said initially, your choice of meat can vary but the methods remain the same.
+The last recipe I ate was made with chicken, but as I said initially, your choice of meat can vary but the methods remain the same.

 Here are the ingredients that are used in making Nigerian nkwobi (for five to ten persons.)